How does retaining wall work

 Landscaping

-The answer to 'how does retaining wall work' is that a retaining wall is a structure designed to hold back soil or other material on an elevated slope.
-Retaining walls are used to create level areas on sloping terrain, prevent erosion, and provide support for landscaping features like gardens and walkways.
-They are typically made of concrete, stone, or interlocking blocks and are engineered to withstand the lateral pressure of the soil they are holding back.
+The answer to 'how does retaining wall work' is a retaining wall is a structure built to hold back soil or rock, typically along a slope or hillside.
+Retaining walls are used to create level areas, prevent erosion, and provide support for landscaping features.
+They are commonly made of concrete, stone, brick, or wood, and are designed to withstand the lateral pressure of the soil they are holding back.

 Step-by-Step Guide